mnoriaki/irHTTPServer/README.md

 It also send wake on LAN packet by
 - http://localhost:8000/RD/ON (turn on a Toshiba BD/HDD recorder)

-or turn of the recorder by
+or turn off the recorder by
-- http://localhost:8000/RD/OFF (turn off a Toshiba BD/HDD recorder through web interface) or capture an image by USB camera
+- http://localhost:8000/RD/OFF (turn off a Toshiba BD/HDD recorder through web interface)

+or capture an image by USB camera
 - http://localhost:8000/web